-An active aggressor incident includes any action meant to cause death and harm to as many victims as possible.
-An active aggressor is a person who is actively engaged in killing or attempting to kill people in a populated area, typically using firearms, but other weapons such as knives or vehicles are possible.
+Targeted Violence incidents include any action meant to cause death and harm to as many victims as possible.
+An aggressor is a person who is actively engaged in killing or attempting to kill people in a populated area, typically using firearms, but other weapons such as knives or vehicles are possible.
 ISU actively trains to prevent aggressor incidents such as active shooters from taking place.
 This annex outlines prevention, response, and recovery actions by the University.

-Goal 1: Where possible, prevent active aggressor situations from occurring
+Goal 1: Where possible, prevent targeted violence situations from occurring

-Objective 1.1: Provide Active Aggressor Training and educate the University community on how to recognize signs of distress in people who may cause an incident.
+Objective 1.1: Provide Targeted Violence Training and educate the University community on how to recognize signs of distress in people who may cause an incident.
 Standardize a curriculum and response actions that are consistently taught throughout the campus community.